mpkrass7/m_pkfire/content/post/2024-07-11-retention-rate/index.md

 ## 2. Plot a few simulations and observe

 Below I run four simulations over 52 weeks and plot the results, highlighting the moving average retention.
 Coinciding with the hypothesis that retention rate should increase over time, we see that three out of four charts below increase for the parameters I set, at least in the first few weeks.
 Interestingly none of them level off and remain steady.
 Some even drop down over time, sometimes substantially, due to the randomness of the simulation.
-Ceteris paribus, weekly retention is a highly variable measure, even averaged over time.
+Ceteris paribus, weekly retention is a *highly variable measure*, even averaged over time.

 ![initial_simulations](images/four_simulations.png)

 <details>

-<summary>🔍 Click 4 Code</summary>
+<summary>🔍 Click for Code</summary>

 ```python
 from itertools import product